gen4_turbo

 Only image_url

 is a required parameter for this model (and we’ve already filled it in for you in the example), but you can include optional parameters if needed to adjust the model’s behavior.
-Below, you can find the corresponding ("Video Generation"), which lists all available parameters along with notes on how to use them.
+Below, you can find the corresponding API schema ("Video Generation"), which lists all available parameters along with notes on how to use them.

 You can generate a video using this API.
 In the basic setup, you need only an image url and the aspect ratio of the desired result.